jero98772/attrez-c/README.md

 2. **EZ 2 Use**: The tools should be "comfortable" to use.
 To a reasonable extent, the tools should be written so that the user is not encumbered by verbose code.

 3. **Well-Documented**: All functions and structures should be documented.
-There should also be small explanations of how the code works and where one might find more information about the algorithm being used where relevant.
+There should also be small explanations of how the code works wherever it is relevant.

 ### STRUCTS INCLUDED
 Those marked with (u) are usable as of right now.
 They are all in constant improvement, however.